 The Best Way to Become a Dental Assistant

-Our program costs $2,950.
+Our program tuition is $2,950.
 We offer flexible payment plans outlined here that enable you to enroll at minimal upfront cost!
 Our program provides you with the foundational education needed to become a dental assistant without the financial burden.

 We know that the world’s a changed place due to the pandemic.
 Now more than ever is the time to practice smart safety measures.
 Our online program enables you to practice social distancing and learn from the safety of your own home.
 Many Americans are under quarantine.
 It’s a tragic time; but a great time to work on yourself and develop a new skill set!